-When XCSoar is first started, the pilot should ensure the correct aircraft is selected (otherwise final calcs etc will be wrong!).
+When XCSoar is first started, the pilot should ensure the correct aircraft has been activated (otherwise final glide calcs etc will be wrong!).
 To do this select 'Setup Plane' from the main menu.

-highlight the glider, then enter the mouse-mode and move the cursor to 'activate' and 'enter'.
+Highlight the glider, then enter the mouse-mode and move the cursor to 'activate' and 'enter'.